Automate IT and infrastructure, manage complex workflows, and mitigate risk at scale.

 We use the information to provide and promote our products and services to you, allow you to attend events and webinars and enter contests and promotions, maintain our business records and other purposes set out in our policy.
 Providing the information is not mandatory, but we do need to collect in order to do these things.
 We say in our online forms if any of the information we ask for is not required.

-We, or our third party providers, also collect and use information automatically generated as users interact with the Site or our software products, which includes the browser and operating systems types and versions used, installer commands, web interface clicks, mouse gestures, data relating to the submission of online forms (but not the content of the forms), IP addresses, and page views, URLs visited within our software products, error messages and related data about software errors (“Telemetry Data”).
-Puppet may use and share the Telemetry Data with third parties, like our cloud-based support management system to help Puppet improve the user experience and the Site.
+We, or our third party providers, also collect and use information automatically generated as users interact with the Site or our software products, which may include the browser and operating systems types and versions used, installer commands, web interface clicks, mouse gestures, data relating to the submission of online forms, IP addresses, and page views, URLs visited within our software products, error messages and related data about software errors, or session recordings (“Usage Data”).
+Puppet may use and share the Usage Data with third parties, like our cloud-based support management system to help Puppet improve the user experience of our software products and/or the Site.

-The Site may also use IP addresses for the same purposes identified above, as well as to analyze trends, administer the site, track users’ movements and gather broad demographic information for aggregate use.
+The Site may also use IP addresses for the same purposes identified above, as well as to analyze trends, administer the site, track users’ use of our software products and gather broad demographic information for aggregate use.

 We also engage one or more third party service providers to serve online advertisements on our behalf.
 They may use a “pixel tag” which triggers a cookie to collect information about your visits to the Site and to other websites, and they may use that information and share and combine it with other information with their partners to show you advertisements for goods and services you might be interested in on the Website and on other websites and apps and social media platforms like Facebook and LinkedIn including by observing the kinds of products and subject-matter you are interested in and certain demographic information about you.